Reese’s Peanut Butter Cheesecake has a cookie crust with peanut butter cheesecake, Reese’s peanut butter cups, and chocolate ganache.

 - Sprinkle the peanut butter cups over the top of the cheesecake or decorate however you like.

-Surprisingly, this beautiful looking Reese’s Peanut Butter Cheesecake is very easy to make.
+Surprisingly, this beautiful peanut butter cheesecake is easy to make.
 A dessert this good only deserves to be shared with the greatest of family and friends!

 I hope you will share it with yours!